Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Experiments and Results

-Both STRATA and our model need task requirements specified as capability distributions.
-For the three tasks, the agents are programmed to switch to heal automatically when their health is lower than a threshold, and the required capabilities of the attack and defend tasks are listed in TABLE \ref{tab:task_requirement}.
 The specific numbers are manually decided to reflect the following requirements: the attack task needs agents with higher speed and health to capture the flag, while the defend task needs agents with higher viewing distance and ammunition to detect and defeat the opposing team.
+In TABLE \ref{tab:task_requirement}, 1131 is 65\% of the expected total initial health of the 12 agents, and 231 is 55\% of the expected total ammunition.